 Here it is!
 The revised version of "The Foreign Student"! :) As you may all know, this will be a romantic comedy with a little drama added into the mix!
 As of now, I'll spare y'all the introductions so we can get right down to it!
 Hope you guy and gals will enjoy this new revision of my story! ^_^

 Disclaimer: I, TPOC, own the characters, the fictional places, and the story/plot.
-If you copy and paste this and decided to somehow publish this, I will exceedingly send Jet Li, Jackie Chan, AND Chuck Norris to come at your doorstep, and let them open up a can whoop-butt on you, while I will laugh at yo' ass as they do so. …But yeah, no stealing.
+If you copy and paste this and decided to somehow publish this, I will send you to jail, punk.
+So no stealing.

 Change.
 It happens sometimes.
 Whether you want it or not, change is bound to happen.

 Change comes up when you at least expect it.
 You're not prepared for it, yet you kind of are in the back of your head.
 And when it comes, you don't know what to do about it.
 Change is unavoidable.
 But sometimes, change can be good and bad.

 To me, it's both.

 So, were do I begin?
 Well, for one thing, my Mom recently passed away from cancer…yeah…you can already tell that that's the bad part of the change.
 When I first heard the news from my Dad, I was completely devastated.
 I prayed long and hard for her not to die.
 When I visited my mom at the hospital, she told me not to worry about her, saying that if one day, if it was her time to go, then it was her time.
 I didn't accept that.
 I told her not to say such a thing.
 She just smiled warmly at me and held my hand, saying, "Let your heart not be troubled, sweetheart."